 Let me show you how to write MySQL String EXPORT_SET Function query to return a string using bit values and number of bits with an example.

-The basic syntax of EXPORT_SET of a string in MySQL is as shown below:
+The basic syntax of EXPORT_SET of a string is as shown below:

 EXPORT_SET(bits, On_Str, Off_Str, Separator, Number of Bits)